LRGEX/LRGEX-WEB-Benchmark/README.md

 ## What This Tool Does

-The Web Benchmarking tool simulates multiple users accessing your website simultaneously to:
+The LRGEX Web Benchmark tool simulates multiple users accessing your website simultaneously to:

 - **Test server capacity** under realistic load conditions
 - **Identify performance bottlenecks** before they affect real users